 To get to Kota Bharu from Kuala Lumpur you will first have to take an ETS train south to Gemas.
-From Gemas, there is a daily sleeper train that travels along the Jungle Railway (from Gemas) up through the middle of Peninsular Malaysia over to the east coast.
+From Gemas, there is a daily night sleeper train that travels along the Jungle Railway up through the middle of Peninsular Malaysia over to the east coast.

 Use these trains to travel from KL to Phuket by train and bus, Koh Samui, Chumphon, Hua Hin and many more smaller resorts on the south-east coast of Thailand.

 KL to Hat Yai by train >

-See how to travel from KL to Thailand's third largest city, Hat Yai, just across the border and popular with local Malaysian tourists.
+See how to travel from KL to Thailand's third largest city, Hat Yai, located just a short distance across the border and popular with local Malaysian tourists.

 KL to Bangkok by train >

 Find out how to travel between these two capital cities by train here.

 Or the see the new ETS train schedule from KL to Padang Besar here >